 Scrappiness is our ability to make bold decisions quickly.
 Our ability to do incredible, creative things despite the constraints that exist.
-It is opting for action instead of getting blocked by bureaucratic processes or analysis paralysis.
+It is opting for action instead of getting blocked by bureaucratic processes or stuck in analysis.
 If you find something that needs doing, get scrappy—do the thing.
 Don’t wait for others to do it for you.
 Take action, and refuse to ever say “that’s not my job.”
 But do it responsibly (scrappiness does not equal recklessness, and it does not mean working yourself to the point of burnout).
-Bring others in to help identify blind spots.
+Bring others in to help identify areas of opportunity.
 And if setbacks happen, don’t freak out.
-Failure provides insanely useful data and learnings.
+Failure provides incredibly useful data and learnings.
 The worst thing you can do is not do something for fear of failure.
 Take risks.
 Swim outside your lane.
 Work beyond the org chart.
 Share your excitement and discovery with others.
 Get scrappy, and make incredible, company-wide things happen.

 The technologies and principles above exist to help you do your life’s work.
 Use them to nudge your accomplishments forward—and the human race with it.

 Right now there are the fewest constraints on what’s possible in the history of the universe.
 Nothing has ever been as possible as it is in this very moment.